 Pursuant to s.
 Ins 52.05, Wis.
 Adm.
-Code, effective March 29, 2012, GC-WI, GCIC, Regent, SPilot, SFire, UnigardIns, UnigardInd, Hoosier, and NFU have entered into three reinsurance trust agreements with Equator Re and Citibank, N.A. (the Trustee).
-After the creation of Blue Ocean Re, GC-WI, GCIC, Regent, SPilot, SFire, UnigardIns, UnigardInd, Hoosier, and NFU (the beneficiaries) entered into three reinsurance trust agreements with Blue Ocean and the same Trustee, effective May 17, 2018.
+Code, effective March 29, 2012, GC-WI, GCIC, Regent, SPilot, SFire, UnigardIns, UnigardInd, Hoosier Insurance Company, and National Farmers Union Property and Casualty Company have entered into three reinsurance trust agreements with Equator Re and Citibank, N.A. (the Trustee).

+After the creation of Blue Ocean, GC-WI, GCIC, Regent, SPilot, SFire, UnigardIns, UnigardInd, Hoosier, and NFU (the beneficiaries) entered into three reinsurance trust agreements with Blue Ocean and the same Trustee, effective May 17, 2018.

-Blue Ocean Re secures payments of amounts due to the company under any reinsurance agreements entered into by the beneficiaries and Blue Ocean by transferring assets to the Trustee for deposit into the trust accounts for the sole benefit of the beneficiaries.
-The agreements may be terminated by the beneficiaries by at least 45 days' and not more than 60 days' written notice to Blue Ocean Re and the Trustee, and may be terminated by Blue Ocean Re by at least 45 days' and not more than 60 days' written notice to Blue Ocean Re and the Trustee, and may be terminated by Blue Ocean Re by at least 45 days' and not more than 60 days' written notice to the beneficiaries and the Trustee.
-Blue Ocean Re is responsible for reimbursing the Trustee for its fees and expenses under the reinsurance trust agreements.
+Blue Ocean secures payments of amounts due to the company under any reinsurance agreements entered into by the beneficiaries and Blue Ocean by transferring assets to the Trustee for deposit into the trust accounts for the sole benefit of the beneficiaries.
+The agreements may be terminated by the beneficiaries by at least 45-days' and not more than 60-days' written notice to Blue Ocean and the Trustee and may be terminated by Blue Ocean Re by at least 45-days' and not more than 60-days' written notice to the beneficiaries and the Trustee.
+Blue Ocean is responsible for reimbursing the Trustee for its fees and expenses under the reinsurance trust agreements.